public-law/oregon-law-parser/README.md

 }
 ```

-A web app can easily import data like this.
-Here's one way it's displayed:
+A web app can easily import this and display it:

 ![image](https://raw.githubusercontent.com/dogweather/analyze-oregon-law-haskell/master/fixtures/end-result.png)